What is the super-sample covariance? A fresh perspective for second-order shear statistics: Connection between real and Fourier space statistics

-It is important to note here that both $C_{\hat{\Xi}}^\infty$ and $C_{\hat{\Xi}}^\mathrm{SSC}$ depend on the power- and trispectrum in the whole $\ell$-space.
+It is important to note here that both $C_{\hat{\Xi}}^\infty$ and $C_{\hat{\Xi}}^\mathrm{FF}$ depend on the power spectrum and trispectrum throughout the $\ell$-space.
 Consequently, modes larger than the survey area impact not only the SSC term but also $C_{\hat{\Xi}}^\infty$.
-The common interpretation of the SSC as capturing the full impact of `super-survey' $\ell$-modes is incorrect for real-space statistics.
-A preferable interpretation for the SSC is as a correction term for the large-field approximation because, as shown before, this interpretation holds both for the covariance of the power spectrum and of $\Xi$.
+The common interpretation that the SSC captures the full impact of `super-survey' $\ell$-modes is incorrect for real-space statistics.